CamHenlin/PlexGameLauncher/README.md

 Unzip gamelauncher.zip

-Place a *zipped* copy of Emulators v1.5.3.zip inside the unzipped copy of gamelauncher.zip (Note: I realize this is obnoxious, but the emulators pack is too large for github.
+Place an *unzipped* copy of the Emulators directory (not the contents of the directory, the directory itself!) from the Emulators v1.5.3.zip inside the unzipped copy of gamelauncher.zip (Note: I realize this is obnoxious, but the emulators pack is too large for github.
 I will attempt to better sort this out in future releases.)

 Open Terminal.app, type 'sudo ' (note the space), and drag install.sh from the unzipped gamelauncher into the terminal.
 You will be prompted for your password.
 Enter it, and in a few moments, Game Launcher will be installed.
 Note: You must do this as the user you will be running plex as.
 It will not function for other users on the computer.